Skip to main content

 If you take the Noriday pill more than 3 hours late, you are not protected.
 Continue to take your pills as soon as possible and you will be protected after 2 days of taking your pill normally.
 Until then, either use condoms or abstain from sex.

-If you are taking Cerazette, you will be unsafe (not protected against pregnancy) if you are more than 12 hours late in taking your pill.
+If you are taking Cerazette, you will not be protected against pregnancy if you are more than 12 hours late taking your pill.
 Again, your protection against pregnancy will return after 2 days of taking the pill normally.

 If you vomit within two hours of taking the pill or if you have very severe diarrhea the pill may not be effective and you should use an extra method of contraception such as a condom during the stomach upset and for two days after.